2-Nitropropane

-2-Nitropropane (2-NP) is a solvent.
+2-Nitropropane (2-NP) is an organic compound with the formula (CH3)2CH(NO2).
+It is used as a solvent.
 It is a colorless liquid and is classified as a nitro compound.

 Preparation

 2-Nitropropane is produced by the high-temperature vapor-phase nitration of propane, usually with impurities of 1-nitropropane.
 2-Nitropropane is also produced as a volatile by-product that can be captured during Leonard's ring-closure hydantoin preparation.

 Uses

 2-Nitropropane is used as a solvent or additive in inks, paints, adhesives, varnishes, polymers, resins, fuel, and coatings.
 It is also used as a feedstock for other industrial chemicals, and also in the synthesis of pharmaceuticals such as phentermine, chlorphentermine, and teclozan.
 It serves as an oxidant in the Hass–Bender oxidation process.